-

-The White House, USA – http://www.mppl.org
+The White House, USA.

-The construction of the White House were finished in 1800 and initially the building was named a “president palace”.
-The location of the building was chosen personally by the President George Washington in 1792.
-The construction was launched in 1792 and finished on November 1, 1800.
-People started to call it “white” from the very beginning, although not officially – because of the light sandstone (a special limestone of the snow-white color), that was used for the lining.
+The construction of the White House was completed in 1800, and initially the building was named a āpresidential palace.ā In 1792, its location was chosen by President George Washington personally.
+People started to call it āwhiteā from the very beginning–although not officially–because of the light sandstone (a special limestone of snow-white color) that was used for the lining.

-Brac – is the third-biggest island in the Adriatic Sea, famous all over the world by the out and away best white stone produced in here.
-Brac stone was used for the construction of many famous builidngs and cities in the whole world.
-For example, ancient Tragurion (it is 2000 years old) – the nowadays Trogir in Croatia was made of this stone (and partially from the Seget stone).
-That’s why it is also white.
+Brac is the third largest island in the Adriatic Sea famous all over the world for the white stone produced there.
+Brac stone was used for the construction of many famous buildings and cities in the world.
+For example, ancient Tragurion (it is 2000 years old), now known as Trogir in Croatia, was made of this stone (and partially from the Seget stone).
+Thatās why it is also white.

-The White House’s relatives by the “white stone” are the historical monument The Palace of Emperor Diocletian in Split protected by UNESCO, Wiener Hofburg Palace, and also The Parliament building in Budapest and the Governor Palace in Trieste.
-The high quality of the stone determined its usage in such spheres as building, architecture, sculpture and reconstruction of the historical buildings.
+The White Houseās relatives by the āwhite stoneā are the Palace of Emperor Diocletian in Split, the historical monument protected by UNESCO; Wiener Hofburg Palace, Austria; the Parliament Buildings in Budapest, Hungary; and the Governorās Palace in Trieste, Italy.
+The high quality of Brac stone determined its usage in such spheres as construction, architecture, sculpture, and the reconstruction of historical buildings.

-The white Hofburg Palace, Wien – http://www.lynn-rick.com
+The white Hofburg Palace.
+Wien, Austria – http://www.lynn-rick.com

-The white Parliament, Budapest – http://www.nateandmeg.wordpress.com
+The white Parliament of Budapest, Hungary – http://www.nateandmeg.wordpress.com

-The white Diocletian Palace, Split, Croatia
+The white Diocletian Palace.
+Split, Croatia.

-Nowadays Brac stone is being produced in eleven stone mines, treated at the splitting factory, located at the same island and is being used for the manufacture of the different products: from bricks for building expensive Mediterranean villas and hotels in the style of antique architecture to the souvenirs.
+Nowadays, Brac stone is cut in eleven stone mines, processed at the factory located on the same island, and used for the manufacture of different products, from bricks for expensive Mediterranean villas and hotels in the style of antique architecture to souvenirs.
+One of them we recently brought from Croatia.

-The clock in a white Brac stone
+Our Croatian clock in white Brac stone

 More about Croatia: